Friday, August 8, 2008

 At one time this mansion house would have been a beauty.
 WHY? are is this town in such a state?

-At one time this mansion house would have been a beauty.
+At one time, this mansion would have been a beauty.

 Used to be a Hotel for the Railway traffic but now it is only be used in one area for a cinema.